Spay/Neuter Services

 Worker standing in front or surgery center office.

 Spaying/neutering of all pets is encouraged at an early age for the better health of the pet.
-The listed clinics below are Animal Care Services (ACS) partners for free and low cost spay/neuter.
-Appointments are required and each clinic has a different process.
+Animal Care Services (ACS) partners with the clinics listed below for free and low cost spay/neuter.

 We also urge all pet owners to establish a relationship with a veterinarian to protect the health of your pet.
 View an inclusive list of area vets on the Yellow Pages.